lukasld/Blotter-Transform/README.md

 Some tests have been implemented for the `utils.py` , tests for both `BlotterSeries` and `BlotterDataframe` are missing, this is due to lack of time, but would be considered top-priority for next steps.

 Functionalities could be better scoped-out and custom error and warning- messages implemented.

-This functionality has only been tested on the given `practical.csv` file and the modification of it.
-However more thorough tests for differnt datasets have to follow, both for performance and completion.

 ### TODOS